Soy Protein

 What is the recommended dosage of Soy Protein?

-Does Soy Protein interact with medications?
+Does Soy Protein interact with any medications?